 We parked in front of the historical Galveston courthouse in downtown Galveston and walked around The Strand for a few hours each of the days we were in Galveston.
 With so many unique shops and local restaurants to try, there’s plenty to keep the entire family busy!

-You definitely want to give yourself enough time, so you have time to stop in and watch a taffy pull in La King’s Confectionary, to see who can find the best graffiti wall art, to pick up a unique souvenir in Hendley Market, and find one of the tree sculptures created from the wood of beautiful trees destroyed by Hurricane Ike in 2008.
+You definitely want to give yourself enough time, so you have time to stop in and watch a taffy pull in La King’s Confectionary, to see who can find the best graffiti wall art, to pick up a unique souvenir in Hendley Market, and find one of the tree sculptures created by local artists from the wood of beautiful trees destroyed by Hurricane Ike in 2008.

 Galveston Beach